Skip to main content

 Financial support

-• Carer Leave - Time off work (paid or unpaid)
+• Carer Leave - Time off work (paid or unpaid).

-• Talk to a social worker about entitlements
+• Talk to a social worker about entitlements and how to apply.

-Where to get help:
+Where to get help

 A hospital social worker is often the best place to get information about carer supports.